hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/020_Infinite_Stream_Processing.md

 order, even with significant delays due to connectivity issues.

-This disorder in the event stream makes it more difficult to formally specify a rule that tells us when all the data for a given window has been gathered, allowing us to emit the aggregated result.
+This disorder in the event stream makes it more difficult to formally specify a rule that tells us at which point all the data for a given window has been gathered, allowing us to emit the aggregated result.

 To approach these challenges we use the concept of the _watermark_.
 It is a timestamped item inserted into the stream that tells us "from this